BuildOnViction/docs/docs/wp-and-research/privacy.md

 which is not always expected by the majority of businesses.
 A business would like to hide the transaction amount, instead of showing to everyone.

-This paper presents Fanxipang - a protocol proposed by TomoChain for private transactions on the TomoChain public blockchain.
+This paper presents TomoP - a protocol proposed by TomoChain for private transactions on the TomoChain public blockchain.
 The paper describes a protocol that allows to create anonymous transactions that hide the transaction value, sender, and receiver to preserve the financial privacy of holders of TOMO and tokens on TomoChain.
-Fanxipang is the first ever EVM-compatible private transaction protocol with very fast transaction speed that allows to anonymize the transaction sender in a transaction without requiring an intermediary.
+TomoP is the first ever EVM-compatible private transaction protocol with very fast transaction speed that allows to anonymize the transaction sender in a transaction without requiring an intermediary.

-Fanxipang solves the following problems:
+TomoP solves the following problems:

 * Performance: Most (if not all) current privacy `coins`, i.e. Monero, ZCoin, ZCash, are slow because of high block time in the consensus protocol of those public chains.
-Fanxipang operates as a DApp on TomoChain, which provides transaction confirmation within 2-4 seconds.
+TomoP operates as a DApp on TomoChain, which provides transaction confirmation within 2-4 seconds.

 * Transaction sender anonymity: most EVM smart contract-based private transactions require a [relayer](https://ethresear.ch/t/burn-relay-registry-decentralized-transaction-abstraction-on-layer-2/5820) to sign a private transaction to pay the transaction gas that will eventually be refunded.
 This makes the privacy transaction system semi-decentralized.
-Fanxipang, on the other hand, uses TomoZ - the protocol to make gasless transactions without requiring a `relayer` between the transaction creator and the blockchain.
+TomoP, on the other hand, uses TomoZ - the protocol to make gasless transactions without requiring a `relayer` between the transaction creator and the blockchain.

 * Out-of-gas: Verifying cryptographic proofs in private transactions requires intensive computation, which could cause the out-of-gas problem in EVM environment.
-To reduce gas consumption and speed up transaction proof verification, Fanxipang implements a set of precompiled contracts integrated in the core EVM of TomoChain.
+To reduce gas consumption and speed up transaction proof verification, TomoP implements a set of precompiled contracts integrated in the core EVM of TomoChain.

-* Fanxipang allows to create a private token standard to make super fast token-based payment systems and DApps on TomoChain.
+* TomoP allows to create a private token standard to make super fast token-based payment systems and DApps on TomoChain.

-Fanxipang relies on the following techniques:
+TomoP relies on the following techniques:

 * Cryptographic privacy building blocks include:
     * Stealth address: This technique is used for obfuscating transaction recipients by generating a new one-time public key